Llantrisant and Taff Vale Junction Railway: The Llantrisant and Taff Vale Junction Railway

-The issue of conveyance of the iron ore of the district to market remained unresolved, and on 12 September 1860, a Merthyr solicitor named W. Simons approached the Taff Vale Railway board.
+The issue of conveyance of the iron ore of the district to market remained unresolved, and on 12 September 1860, a Merthyr solicitor named W. Simons approached the Taff Vale Railway (TVR) board.
 He said that he had acquired the Llantwit Vardre tramroad for £9,000, and was prepared to make that the core of a new railway from Llantrisant to the Taff Vale line.
 He wanted a premium for his trouble, and to be appointed solicitor to the scheme.
 The TVR general superintendent, George Fisher, was instructed to investigate the matter; he found that the idea was plausible, although not all of the Llantwit Vardre line was required, and a new junction with the TVR north of the tramroad junction would need to be made, avoiding the steep incline.
 The cost of the line would be £30,000.

 If a new company, the Llantrissant and Taff Vale Junction Railway, were authorised, the TVR would contribute £10,000 to the share issue.
 Mwyndy to Merthyr would be 19 miles, one-third of the route via Neath currently in use, and easy access to Penarth Docks would be available.
 In fact Simons' title to the Llantwit Vardre Tramroad turned out to be defective, but the L&TVJR scheme went ahead anyway.
 The capital requirement was increased to £40,000 now that acquisition of some of the land was more difficult.
 One third of the sum would be subscribed by the TVR; and Simons was invited to sever his connection with the L&TVJR.